rochiecuevas/shared_accommodations/README.md

 2. Calculate the monthly rates by multiplying the `average daily rate` with the number of days (__Note:__ For February, further classify the entries to those in regular or in leap years);
 3. Correct the monthly rates by multiplying these with the `hotel occupancy` rate.

 To determine if there were trends across years, the yearly rates were calcuated by summing up the corrected monthly rates per year.

-Monthly rates and yearly rates were saved into different csv files.
+Monthly rates and yearly rates were then saved into different csv files.

 #### Peer-to-peer short-term rental data
 #### Long-term rental data